Korkoe27/template/auth/authSys.md

     1. Ensure all pages are accessible if and only if user has been signed in.
 Completed✅

-    2. Display content on homepage using API.
+    2. Display content on homepage using API.✅